jcarr132/portfolio-site/content/projects/bci_authenticator.md

   alt="A side by side comparison of the Emotiv Insight and Epoc devices, on their own and worn by a model." caption="A side by side comparison of the Emotiv Insight (left) and Epoc (right) devices, worn by a model (top) as well as on their own (bottom).
 Images from [emotiv.com](https://emotiv.com)"
 >}}

+I started working on some modifications to the prototype in order to have it work with fewer (*i.e.* 2 or 3) commands instead of four, but it was at this time that Carleton University closed and suspended in-person research activities due to the emerging COVID-19 pandemic.
+I was unfortunately forced to shelve this project and focus on other research projects that didn't require direct participant interaction in order to complete my thesis on time.

 ## Project Timeline